filthyangels/clinician-deductions/README.md

-Here’s an updated **README.md** with a stronger disclaimer (not financial advice, not official ATO, no liability; side project/hobby).

----

 # Clinician Deductions — Single-file HTML App

 A lightweight, single-page tool for Australian **junior doctors and nurses** to estimate **work-related deductions** (PAYG, resident taxpayers).
 Built to be **fast**, **offline-friendly**, and **ATO-aware**.
 No build step, no dependencies.